-3Three or more courses for four or more credits, including one level three or level four course in the same program of study
+3 Three or more courses for four or more credits, including one level three or level four course in the same program of study

-The requirement in CCMR to earn an IBC plus pass and receive credit for an aligned level two or higher course applies for the Class of 2024, the Concentrator requirement in CCMR applies for the Class of 2025, and the Completer requirement applies for the Class of 2026.
+The Concentrator requirement in CCMR applies for the Class of 2025, and the Completer requirement applies for the Class of 2026.
 For students to meet the IBC and Aligned Program of Study indicator of CCMR, the student must have earned (i.e., not failed or passed) an IBC in the crosswalk associated with the Program of Study in which they also met the phase-in requirement (i.e., aligned IBC).